ImperialCollegeLondon/unit_testing_Cpp/_episodes/l3_03_test_fixture.md

 exercises: TBC
 questions:
 - "What is a test fixture?"
-- "How to create your own test fixture using GoogleTest?"
+- "How can I create my own test fixture using GoogleTest?"
-- "What does Setup and Teardown mean while using test fixtures?"
+- "What do Setup and Teardown mean while using test fixtures?"
 objectives:
-- "Understand the basics of test fixture."
+- "Understand the basics of test fixtures."
-- "Understand how to create test fixture using GoogleTest."
+- "Understand how to create test fixtures using GoogleTest."
 - "Understand the advantages of test fixtures."
 - "Understand the need of setup and teardown functions."
-- "Understand how to write your own setup and teardown function."
+- "Understand how to write your own setup and teardown functions."
 - "Understand how to run a subset of tests."
 keypoints:
 - "We learnt about test fixtures in GoogleTest."